You no longer need to wonder if there is Uber in Croatia – as I can tell you there is. I use it all the time.

 How does Uber work in Croatia?

-Uber works similarly in Croatia as it does in other countries.
-You can request a ride through the Uber mobile app, and a nearby driver will pick you up.
+Uber works similarly in Croatia as it does in other parts of Europe.
+You can request a ride through the Uber app after you enter your pickup address.
+The app will match you with a nearby driver, and they will pick you up.
+You pay the agreed fee.

 Is Uber available in all cities in Croatia?